rmorse/babel-plugin-jsx-template-vars/README.md

     </section>
 ```

-First we need to define which prop is an array (`favoriteColors`) and then also which props we need to great template tags for.
+First we need to define which prop is an array (`favoriteColors`) and then also which props we need to create template tags for.

 ```jsx
 const Person = ( { name, favoriteColors } ) => {